 What Would You Take, Cash or Vacation?

 Which is a Better Mortgage Cash Account or Mortgage Payment Vacation?
-A recent study of Canadians showed that over 52% did not use all of their vacation days.
+A recent study of Canadians showed that over 52% did not use all their vacation days.
 Also, these folks forfeited the cash associated with these vacation days.

-Every year employees make their employers’ bottom line a little healthier by forfeiting vacation pay.
+Employees make their employers’ bottom line a little healthier by forfeiting vacation pay every year.
 Is this you?